Image 1 of 4

 Takeaway

-Each participant can expect to complete and take home approximately 6 to 8 finished pieces showcasing various alternative firing effects.
+By the end of the workshop, participants can expect to complete and take home approximately 6 to 8 finished ceramic pieces, each reflecting different alternative firing effects and experimental processes.

 Dates: April 25-26th, 2026